West Area Panhandle HOME RULE CHARTER IN HISD

 Q: Why now?

-A: The West Area Panhandle is uniquely located as the furthest distance from HISD proper making our area underserved due to unreasonable commutes resulting in unequal access to HISD programs and opportunities compared to HISD students throughout the rest of the district at large.
-This has caused the west area panhandle to become a zone are often overlooked in HISD’s citywide decisions – despite being high-performing.
+A: The Westside Panhandle is uniquely located at the furthest edge of HISD, which results in long, often unreasonable commutes.
+This distance has led to unequal access to HISD programs and opportunities when compared to other areas in the district.
+As a result, the Westside Panhandle has become a zone that is often overlooked in HISD’s citywide decisions – despite being high-performing.
 Creating a home-rule charter district allows us to:

 - Protect local excellence;